vivinousi/gw-detection-deep-learning/README.md

 # AResGW: Augmentation and RESidual networks for Gravitational Wave detection
 Gravitational wave detection in real noise timeseries using deep residual neural networks.

+# NEW: Enhanced model

+An enhanced version, [**AresGW model 2**](https://gitlab.com/niksterg/aresgw-o3),  was introduced in this 2024 publication: https://arxiv.org/abs/2407.07820 .
+It was used to verify the majority of known detections within its training ranges, including a calculation of the astrophysical probability (p_astro).
+With AresGW model 2, we also found 8 new candidate events with p_astro > 0.5 !

+# Open source model
 This repository contains the **AresGW model 1** code published in [Nousi et al. (2023)](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.108.024022).
 It is an *improved* version of the *Virgo-AUTH model* that our team submitted to the [MLGWSC](https://github.com/gwastro/ml-mock-data-challenge-1) challenge.

 **AresGW model 1** contains the following components: